mikhail-maiorov/cinema-app/README.md

 Users have the opportunity to see what films are shown in a particular cinema, with the ability to view descriptions of films and descriptions of cinema halls.

 Admins have the opportunity to add a cinema halls, a movie and a movie session.
-Can view visitor information.
+Can view user's information.

 ## :scroll:  Project Structure